What CASLE Does and Why

 - (See articles and links on each of these topics on this website)

-- The basement is damp, and has old carpets wall to wall.
+- The basement classrooms are damp, and have old, dirty carpets wall to wall.

 - The windows themselves have been screwed shut for fear of vandalism.